KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 After MFA is enabled, `USER_PASSWORD_AUTH` skips `SELECT_CHALLENGE` and goes straight to password validation, then MFA.

+Use this shortcut only after the manual learning pass.
+It is the same `initiate-auth` API, but with `USER_PASSWORD_AUTH` instead of `USER_AUTH`; that means the password is submitted immediately and Cognito can respond directly with the MFA challenge.

 ```bash
 export DIRECT_AUTH_RESPONSE=$(aws cognito-idp initiate-auth \
   --client-id "$CLIENT_ID" \